 About Me: My name is David Ben-Ami, but my friends call me Dave.
-I’m a twenty-four-year-old writer and (not so) recent graduate from Vanderbilt University with a double major in English and Economics, and I live and work in DC.
+I’m a twenty-seven-year-old writer and (not so) recent graduate from Vanderbilt University with a double major in English and Economics, and I live and work in DC.
 I also love sports, going out with friends, good television and movies, and being active.

 I started blogging because I was supposed to, but I continue because I like to.
 Writing blog posts for others to see keeps me accountable – so I keep on posting.
 And posting gets me into a writing mood.
 Writing makes me feel good about myself and makes me happy… so I guess I’m saying that I blog because it makes me happy.
 I think that there are worse reasons to do something.

 Why Writing?
 There are a lot of way to answer this, but the simplest is that I’m obsessed with a good story.
 Not only in books but in movies, TV shows, and even plays.
 There’s something about a fictional story that can capture truth even better than real life can – stories can make you realize things about yourself and ask the tough questions.
 Stories can be a study on larger things like right and wrong, society, memories, forgiveness, the nature of evil.
 I guess that it’s the chance to write a compelling story, and capture something more than just the thrill of the ride in it, that keeps me fascinated and keeps me going.
 It’s important to have balance – not a story so heavy on message that it’s slow, but also not a story so exciting and quick that it’s too thin.
 I think the best books are the exciting ones you read without being able to put down, but can’t stop thinking about after you’re done.

 If you want to ask a question or just say hi, send me a private message from the ‘Contact’ page in the menu header.
 You can also follow me on Twitter or Instagram (@Dibenami) for more posts, links, and quotes about writing.

 Here are a few more, sometimes random, things about me: